Meta Tags For SEO: A Simple Guide For Beginners

 - Distribute relevant keywords naturally among headers.

-The robots meta tag instructs search engine crawlers on the amount of content they extract automatically from web pages for display on search results pages.
+The meta robots tag instructs search engine crawlers on the amount of content they extract automatically from web pages for display on search results pages.
+It directs search engines on how to crawl and index web pages.

 Let’s assume you have pages with irrelevant content (which you need to add for some reason) or private information you don’t want to publicize.
-By using the ‘noindex’ attribute, search engine crawlers won’t show them on SERPs, keeping them from affecting your site’s overall quality.
+By using the ‘noindex’ attribute, search engine crawlers won’t show them on SERPs, keeping them from affecting your website’s SEO.

 Best Practices